North Wembley

 North Wembley is a locality in Wembley in the north-west of London, England.
-It is located in the London Borough of Brent and is mostly made up of the 1930s Sudbury Court Estate.
-North Wembley forms the north-western part of the district of that is its namesake.
+It is located in the London Borough of Brent, close to the London Borough of Harrow boundary.
+It is mostly made up of the 1930s Sudbury Court Estate.
+North Wembley forms the north-western part of the town of that is its namesake.
 The major roads in the area are East Lane, Watford Road, and Sudbury Court Drive.
 Most of it is part of the Wembley HA0 postcode area, but a small part in the east (including East Lane Business Park) falls under Wembley HA9, and parts in the west (including Sudbury Court Drive) fall under Harrow HA1.

 History

 Sudbury Court Estate was built between circa 1927 to 1935, one of the best surviving mock tudor housing in the wider area.
 The estate was built under Captain Edward George Spencer-Churchill, first cousin of Winston Churchill.
 The name of the estate is derived from the principal farm in the area, Sudbury Court Farm, which stood in Sudbury Court Road until its demolition in 1957.
 The farm was one of the most important on the estate of Lord Northwick and comprised 380 acres.
 It was here that for a while the Manor Courts were held, hence the name.